Home

 This system can take original ColecoVision game cartridges as well as games on SD card.

 I will also use another TV as an Monitor.
-(Scart / VGA / RF / HDMI / RGB)
+(Scart / VGA / RF / HDMI / RGB).

-So with the Audio Extractor from ViewHD will I could take the audio direct to my Subwoofer mounted in my ColecoVision Arcade, which is connected to the upper Speakers.
+So with the Audio Extractor from ViewHD, I will could take the audio direct to my Subwoofer mounted in my ColecoVision Arcade, which is connected to the upper Speakers.

-When I have the details for the new CollectorVision Games Spinner Controller, then will I start up my new Control Panel design.
+When I have the details for the new CollectorVision Games Spinner Controller, then I will start up my new Control Panel design.

 2020.

-No it didn't work.
+No it didn't work, still no sound.

 The Phoenix console need an output update via HDMI, so the sound can work seperate together with the Audio Extractor.